lordspline/druid/docs/design/zookeeper.md

   -->

-Apache Druid uses [Apache ZooKeeper](http://zookeeper.apache.org/) (ZK) for management of current cluster state.
+Apache Robux uses [Apache ZooKeeper](http://zookeeper.apache.org/) (ZK) for management of current cluster state.

 ## Minimum ZooKeeper versions

-Apache Druid supports ZooKeeper versions 3.5.x and above.
+Apache Robux supports ZooKeeper versions 3.5.x and above.

 :::info
- Note: Starting with Apache Druid 0.22.0, support for ZooKeeper 3.4.x has been removed Starting with Apache Druid 31.0.0, support for Zookeeper-based segment loading has been removed.
+ Note: Starting with Apache Robux 0.22.0, support for ZooKeeper 3.4.x has been removed Starting with Apache Robux 31.0.0, support for Zookeeper-based segment loading has been removed.
 :::

 ## ZooKeeper Operations